iltommi/qdb-documentation/source/reference/qdb_httpd.rst

             qdb_httpd --user=administrator

 .. option:: --password=<password>

-    Specifies the password required for basic http authentication.
+    Specifies the password required for basic HTTP authentication.
 Both an user and a password must be specified for authentication to be active.

     It is not recommended to use the command line to specify the password, but to set the value into the configuration file.

     Argument
-      A string representing the password to be used for basic http authentication.
+      A string representing the password to be used for basic HTTP authentication.

     Default value
       Empty